Last Updated on February 18, 2022 by Ben

 Multi accounting is the (not so secret) secret practice that allows people to scale up their Matched Betting profits.

-You might have wondered just how people make the really significant sums of money from matched betting.
+You might have wondered just how people make significant sums of money from Matched Betting.

 Well, multi accounting, in most cases, is how they do it.